Guide Likely

 • Speedboats in port areas.
 Multiple different models, from fishing boats to racing craft.

 • A luxury yacht spotted in Trailer 1.
-Will we be able to own one?
-Fingers crossed.
+Whether players will be able to own one remains unconfirmed.

 In the Skies

 Helicopters and what appears to be a small prop plane make brief appearances.
 Aerial gameplay is back.
-In a state as vast as Leonida, it’s practically a necessity for travel — and for those high-flying missions (pun very much intended).
+In a state as vast as Leonida, it’s practically a necessity for travel, and for those high-altitude missions.

-This might be the most exciting element of everything we’ve seen.
-The trailers show radically different driving physics from GTA V. Vehicles have weight.
-Inertia.
-When a car takes a corner, you can feel the tires fighting for grip.
-Body damage is far more detailed, with realistic localized impacts — no more generic dents, but precise collision modeling.
+This may be the most consequential element of everything we’ve seen.
+The trailers show radically different driving physics from GTA V. Vehicles have weight and inertia.
+When a car takes a corner, you can see the tires fighting for grip.
+Body damage is far more detailed, with realistic localized impacts rather than generic dents, suggesting precise collision modeling.

-We also see much more varied interaction animations.
+The trailers also show much more varied interaction animations.
 Lucia and Jason don’t get into a pickup the same way they get into a supercar.
-That level of detail is what transforms a good experience into an unforgettable one.
+That level of detail is what transforms a good experience into a memorable one.

 Comparison with GTA V: The Numbers Game